Anadea/anadea_blog/content/posts/top-gen-ai-applications-and-their-value-for-your-business/index.md

 * Vast possibilities for edge case simulation

 **Popular tools**: Mostly, Gretel, Tonic

+{{< advert_with_cta title="Want to build a powerful GenAI tool based on your needs?" description="Our AI experts will attentively study your requirements and offer a solution that will perform all your tasks and drive your business growth." button="Schedule a consultation" url="https://calendly.com/irina_anadea/30min?back=1&month=2025-07" >}}

 ## How to Choose the Most Fitting Generative AI Application